Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 Important things to notice:

 - We create an `IPublicClientApplication` using **MSAL Build Pattern** passing the `clientId` and `authority` in the builder.
-This `IPublicClientApplication` will be responsible of acquiring access tokens or id tokens later in the code.
+This `IPublicClientApplication` will be responsible of acquiring access tokens later in the code.
 - `IPublicClientApplication` also has a token cache, that will cache [access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) and [refresh tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#refresh-the-access-token) for the signed-in user.
 This is done so that the application can fetch access tokens after they have expired without prompting the user to sign-in again.
 - Our `UserTokenCache` implementation uses the local file system for caching.
 Other popular options for caching tokens are `Database` or `Distributed InMemory cache`.